-A study this month found that centenarians have the same microbiome as 30-year-olds.
+A recent study found that centenarians have the same microbiome as 30-year-olds.

 Microbiome of Centenarians